Estimation

 5. Label the answer.

-Use this quiz to check your grade 3 to 5 students’ understanding of rounding numbers.
-10+ questions with answers covering a range of 3rd, 4th, and 5th grade rounding numbers topics to identify areas of strength and support!
+Use this worksheet to check your grade 3, 4 and 5 students’ understanding of estimation.
+15 questions with answers to identify areas of strength and support!

 DOWNLOAD FREE